-At Ormiston Denes Academy, the most important thing to us is that each new pupil starts Year 7 feeling safe, secure, happy and enthused to be part of their new school.
-This not only applies to students, we also want parents and carers to be happy and well informed about the move their child will make from primary to secondary school.
+At Ormiston Denes Academy, it is essential to us that each new student starts Year 7 feeling safe, secure, happy and enthused to be part of their new school.
+This not only applies to students, we also want parents and carers to be happy and well informed about the move their child will be making.

-To help with all of the above, transition from primary to secondary school does not begin in Year 6 and end in Year 7.
-We ensure that our primary liaison and transition work begins as early as Year 4 and continues into Years 5 and 6, through a dedicated team and a range of activities and opportunities.
+To support this process transition from primary to secondary school does not begin in Year 6 and end in Year 7.
+We ensure that our primary liaison and transition work begins as early as Year 4 and continues through Years 5 and 6, involving a dedicated team, and a range of activities and opportunities.

-The main activities that we offer are shown within the following booklet:
+The current activities that we provide are shown within the following booklet:

 In May students in Year 10 visited the International Aviation Academy in Norwich.
 They climbed aboard a full-size Boeing 737-300 operational aeroplane and were later challenged to identify different parts of an aeroplane’s fuselage.
 They learnt that they can start training at 16 and progress to employment or the BSc (Hons) Professional Aviation Engineering Practice […]